 Your primary care physician should be able to direct you to the nearest screening facility covered by your health plan.
 If it’s recommended to you, don’t hesitate to be screened.
 A lung scan can be the difference between catching a condition early, or too late.
 And remember, lung cancer is not the death sentence it used to be.
 Many effective treatments, such as immunotherapy, are available today that can help cancer patients lead long and healthy lives.

 It’s important to discuss your lung health with a primary care provider.
-Call 502-588-4343 to schedule an appointment with UofL Physicians – Primary Care.
-A low dose lung CT can be scheduled with UofL Health by calling 502-210-4497.
-If a lung nodule is found during your scan, you may request a consultation with a pulmonologist (lung specialist) in my office.
+Call 502-588-4343 to schedule an appointment with UofL Health – Cancer Screening Program.
+A low-dose lung CT can be scheduled with UofL Health by calling 502-210-4497.
+If a lung nodule is found during your scan, the UofL Health – Brown Cancer Center multidisciplinary team will evaluate the next steps.
+You may also request a consultation with a pulmonologist (lung specialist) in my office.
 Contact UofL Physicians – Pulmonology at 502-588-4600.